MonashMath/SCI1022/Unix-CLI-move.md

 ```
 Although `cat` is not (by far) the most suitable way for inspecting the content of a file (we will cover more advanced ones in [Section 1.5](#15-advanced-file-inspection)), you will often find it useful as a fast and simple way of getting the contents of a file printed on screen. `cat` is indeed one of the most frequently typed commands.

 Imagine that you now want to add the second sentence of [Figure 12](#fig_random_text) into `sentences.txt`.
-You can do this by using a feature known as output appending, i.e., the message to be printed is appended to an existing file starting from the end.
+You can do it by using a feature known as output appending, i.e., the message to be printed is appended to an existing file starting from the end.
 Output appending is referred to by means of the `>>` operator.
 We do this by means of the following command:

 ```bash